Early Hearing Detection and Intervention Program

 Connecticut law requires all infants born in Connecticut to be screened for hearing loss.
 However, parents may refuse the universal newborn hearing screening when it conflicts with their religious tenets and practice.

-Parents who do not want the newborn hearing screening will be advised of the risks associated with not getting their newborn screened and must sign a waiver at the birth hospital.
+Parents who do not want the newborn hearing screening will be advised of the risks associated with not getting their newborn screened and must sign a waiver at the birth facility.

 How do I know if my baby passed the newborn hearing screening?

-You should get the results of your baby’s newborn hearing screening right away or before you leave the birth hospital.
+You should get the results of your baby’s newborn hearing screening right away or before you leave the birth facility.
 Each ear is tested individually.
 If your child passes the newborn hearing screening, he or she will not need any additional testing.
 However, hearing loss can occur at any age, so it is important to have regular hearing checks, especially if the child has any risk factors for hearing loss.
-For more tips on monitoring your child’s hearing, speech, and behavioral development click on Risk Factors.
+For more tips on monitoring your child’s hearing, speech, and behavioral development click on Risk Factors & Genetics.

 What if my baby does not pass the newborn hearing screening?